nrmarther/keploy/README.md

 All of these can be visualised here - http://localhost:8081/testlist

 ### Integration with native Go test framework

-You just need 3 lines of code in your unit test file and that's it!!🔥🔥🔥
+Only three lines of code are required for your unit tests! just use the code below in your \[file_name\]\_test.go file.
+This should generate test cases for your code and can return the coverage of the generated unit tests.
+Import keploy and create a function to utilize it and let keploy do the rest!!🔥🔥🔥
 ```go

 import (